pandas-dev/pandas/doc/source/timeseries.rst

 Legacy Aliases
 ~~~~~~~~~~~~~~
-Note that prior to v0.8.0, time rules had a slightly different look.
-Pandas
+Note that prior to v0.8.0, time rules had a slightly different look. pandas
 will continue to support the legacy time rules for the time being but it is
 strongly recommended that you switch to using the new offset aliases.